Canada Express Entry

 Note: As of November 19, 2016, candidates have 90 days to apply after they receive an ITA rather than 60 days as was previously the case.

-It is important to note that from the date the ITA is issued there is a 90-day period, within which the applicant has to apply and submit all supporting documents as IRCC has indicated that no extensions will be granted.
+it is important to note that from the date ITA is issued, there is a 90-day period in which one is to apply and submit all the supporting documents.
+No extension of such time period is indicated by IRCC.

-If the information provided by the potential candidate turns out to be false, this is known as misrepresentation and, depending on the nature and severity of the false claim, carries penalties.
+If the information provided by the potential candidate is found false, this is known as misrepresentation and this is subject to penalties depending on the nature and severity of the false claim, carries penalties.
 The purpose of the misrepresentation provisions is to ensure that applicants provide complete, honest, and truthful information in every manner when applying for entry into Canada, and to ensure the integrity of Canadian immigration programs.

-A potential candidate who has been found to have provided false information going into the Express Entry pool can be banned from re-entering the pool for five years.
-Therefore, it is hugely important to provide accurate and correct information always.
+A potential candidate who has been found to have provided false information going into the Express Entry pool can be banned from re-entering the pool for five years. therefore it is of essence to provide accurate and correct information always.

 An applicant may be found inadmissible to Canada due to misrepresentation for directly or indirectly misrepresenting or withholding material facts relating to a relevant matter that induces or could induce an error in the processing of his or her application.
-The applicant is responsible for ensuring that the application is truthful and that the supporting documents are genuine, and he or she may be found to have misrepresented him or herself whether or not that misrepresentation was intentional.
+The applicant is responsible for ensuring that the application is truthful and that the supporting documents are genuine, and so it is immaterial whether or not the misrepresentation was intentional.

 Examples of misrepresentation may include: